-All-gender housing is a housing option in which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.
+All-gender housing is defined as a housing option in which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.

 Rooms on mixed-gender floors are considered all-gender rooms only when two or more students agree to live together.
-Students agree to live together when they select a room together during room draw in the spring semester.
+Students agree to live together when they select a room together during Room Draw in the spring semester.
 Students must self-select the all-gender housing option.
 All-gender housing will never be forced upon a student.
 If a vacancy occurs in a room on a mixed-gender floor, the room is not treated as an all-gender space.
-The remaining occupant may pull in a student to maintain the gender status of the room or Residential Life staff will assign a student to the room.
+The remaining occupant may pull in a student to maintain the gender status of the room or the Residential Systems Coordinator will assign a student to the room.
 The sex of the students will be considered when a vacancy exists in a multiple-occupancy space.

 - Single-Gender: A floor in a residence hall that is designated as for men or women.
 Single-gender floors exist only in first-year housing in Stewart, Battell, and Allen.